quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 met and an acknowledgement is to be sent in response.

-# Multiple ACK-FREQUENCY Frames
+# Multiple ACK-FREQUENCY Frames {#multiple-frames}

 An endpoint can send multiple ACK-FREQUENCY frames, and each one of them can have different values.
+An endpoint MUST use a sequence number of 0 for the first ACK-FREQUENCY frame it constructs and sends, and a strictly increasing value thereafter.

+An endpoint MUST allow reordered ACK-FREQUENCY frames to be received and processed, see Section 13.3 of {{QUIC-TRANSPORT}}.

-If a received ACK-FREQUENCY frame is the first one in this connection, the endpoint MUST immediately record any values from the frame and start using them.
-The endpoint MUST also record the packet number of the enclosing packet.
+On the first received ACK-FREQUENCY frame in a connection, an endpoint MUST immediately record all values from the frame.
+The sequence number of the frame is recorded as the largest seen sequence number.
+The new Packet Tolerance and Update Max Ack Delay values MUST be immediately used for delaying acknowledgements; see {{sending}}.

-If a received ACK-FREQUENCY frame is not the first one in this connection, the endpoint MUST check if this is a more recent ACK-FREQUENCY frame than any previous ones, as follows:
+On subsequently received ACK-FREQUENCY frames, the endpoint MUST check if this is a more recent frame than any previous ones, as follows:

+- If the enclosing packet number is not greater than the largest one seen so far, the endpoint MUST ignore this frame.

-- If the enclosing packet number is greater than the recorded one, the endpoint MUST immediately replace old recorded state with values received in this frame.
-The endpoint MUST also replace the value of the recorded packet number with that of the enclosing packet.
+- If the sequence number in the frame is greater than the largest one seen so far, the endpoint MUST immediately replace old recorded state with values received in this frame.
+The endpoint MUST start using the new values immediately for delaying acknowledgements; see {{sending}}.
+The endpoint MUST also replace the recorded sequence number.

-- If the enclosing packet number is not greater than the recorded one, the endpoint MUST ignore this ACK-FREQUENCY frame.

 # Computation of Probe Timeout Period